-- (d) Section 2.14(k) of the Loan Agreement is hereby amended in its entirety to provide as follows: - (a) "Uniform Customs and Practice and International Standby Practices.
-Each Documentary L/Credit shall be subject to the Uniform Customs and Practice for Documentary Credits (1993 Revision), International Chamber of Commerce Publication No. 500 and any amendments or revision thereof adhered to by the Issuing Bank.
-Each Standby L/C shall be subject to the International Standby Practices (ISP98 International Chamber of Commerce Publication Number 590) (the "ISP98 Rules") and, as to matters not governed by the ISP98 Rules or UCP500, the laws of the State of New York." - 3.
-Conditions of Effectiveness.
-This Amendment shall become effective upon satisfaction of the following conditions precedent: Agent shall have received (i) four (4) copies of this Amendment executed by Borrower and consented and agreed to by Guarantors, (ii) an amendment fee of \$25,000 (which fee shall be charged to Borrower's Account), and (iii) such other certificates, instruments, documents, agreements and opinions of counsel as may be required by Agent or its counsel, each of which shall be in form and substance satisfactory to Agent and its counsel. - 4.
+- 3. Conditions of Effectiveness.
+This Amendment shall become effective upon satisfaction of the following conditions precedent: Agent shall have received (i) four (4) copies of this Amendment executed by Borrower and consented and agreed to by Guarantors, (ii) an amendment fee of \$30,000 (which fee shall be charged to Borrower's Account), (iii) a copy of the resolutions, in form and substance reasonably satisfactory to Agent, of the Board of Directors of Borrower authorizing the execution, delivery and performance of this Amendment and (iv) such other certificates, instruments, documents, agreements and opinions of counsel as may be required by Agent or its counsel, each of which shall be in form and substance satisfactory to Agent and its counsel. - 4.
 Representations and Warranties.
-Borrower hereby represents and warrants as follows: - (a) This Amendment and the Loan Agreement, as amended hereby, constitute legal, valid and binding obligations of Borrower and are enforceable against Borrower in accordance with their respective terms.

-- (b) Upon the effectiveness of this Amendment, Borrower hereby reaffirms all covenants, representations and warranties made in the Loan Agreement to the extent the same are not amended hereby and agrees that all such covenants, representations and warranties shall be deemed to have been remade as of the effective date of this Amendment, except that such representations and warranties shall be qualified by the matters set forth on Schedule A attached hereto and made a part hereof. - (c) No Event of Default or Default has occurred and is continuing or would exist after giving effect to this Amendment. - (d) Borrower has no defense, counterclaim or offset with respect to the Loan Agreement. - (e) Borrower is incorporated in the State of Delaware. - 5.
-Effect on the Loan Agreement. - (a) Upon the effectiveness of Section 2 hereof, each reference in the Loan Agreement to "this Agreement," "hereunder," "hereof," "herein" or words of like import shall mean and be a reference to the Loan Agreement as amended hereby. - (b) Except as specifically amended herein, the Loan Agreement, and all other documents, instruments and agreements executed and/or delivered in connection therewith, shall remain in full force and effect, and are hereby ratified and confirmed. - (c) The execution, delivery and effectiveness of this Amendment shall not operate as a waiver of any right, power or remedy of Agent or any Lender, nor constitute a waiver of any provision of the Loan Agreement, or any other documents, instruments or agreements executed and/or delivered under or in connection therewith. - 6.
+Borrower hereby represents and warrants as follows: - (a) This Amendment and the Loan Agreement, as amended hereby, constitute legal, valid and binding obligations of Borrower and are enforceable against Borrower in accordance with their respective terms. - (b) Upon the effectiveness of this Amendment, Borrower hereby reaffirms all covenants, representations and warranties made in the Loan Agreement to the extent the same are not amended hereby and agrees that all such covenants, representations and warranties shall be deemed to have been remade as of the effective date of this Amendment. - (c) No Event of Default or Default has occurred and is continuing or would exist after giving effect to this Amendment. - (d) Borrower has no defense, counterclaim or offset with respect to the Loan Agreement. - (e) Borrower is incorporated in the State of Delaware. - 5.
+Effect on the Loan Agreement. - (a) Upon the effectiveness of Section 2 hereof, each reference in the Loan Agreement to "this Agreement," "hereunder," "hereof," "herein" or words of like import shall mean and be a reference to the Loan Agreement as amended hereby. - (b) Except as specifically amended herein, the Loan Agreement, and all other documents, instruments and agreements executed and/or delivered in connection therewith, shall remain in full force and effect, and are hereby ratified and confirmed.

+- (c) The execution, delivery and effectiveness of this Amendment shall not operate as a waiver of any right, power or remedy of Agent or any Lender, nor constitute a waiver of any provision of the Loan Agreement, or any other documents, instruments or agreements executed and/or delivered under or in connection therewith. - 6.
 Governing Law.
 This Amendment shall be binding upon and inure to the benefit of the parties hereto and their respective successors and assigns and shall be governed by and construed in accordance with the laws of the State of New York. - 7.
 Headings.
-Section headings in this Amendment are included herein for convenience of reference only and shall not constitute a part of this Amendment for any other purpose. - 8.
-Counterparts.
+Section headings in this Amendment are included herein for convenience of reference only and shall not constitute a part of this Amendment for any other purpose.

+8. Counterparts.
 This Amendment may be executed by the parties hereto in one or more counterparts, each of which shall be deemed an original and all of which when taken together shall constitute one and the same agreement.